winhowes/AuthTranslator/docs/metrics-plugins.md

 their `WriteProm` method, so anything printed here will appear in the `/_at_internal/metrics` endpoint.
 The plugin itself is responsible for storing any counters; they live in memory and reset on restart.
+`metrics.Reset()` will also call `ResetMetrics()` on any registered plugin that implements the method so tests can start from a clean slate.